godotengine/godot-docs/classes/class_editorfilesystem.rst

 - **resources_reimported** **(** :ref:`PoolStringArray<class_PoolStringArray>` resources **)**

-Remitted if a resource is reimported.
+Emitted if a resource is reimported.

 ----